ID-core/BitTree/README.md

 # BitTree

-BitTree is a modern "link in bio" web application inspired by Linktree.
+BitTree is a modern "link in bio" web application inspired by BitTree.
 It enables users to create a personalized landing page to share multiple links, social profiles, and more—all in one place.
 Built with Next.js, React, Tailwind CSS, and MongoDB, BitTree offers a fast, responsive, and customizable experience.

 ## Features